Table of Contents[Hide][Show]

 2. Waco Mammoth National Monument

-Waco Mammoth National Monument falls under the National Parks Service, so if you have a National Parks Passport, make sure you bring it along so you can collect your stamp.
+Waco Mammoth National Monument falls under the National Parks Service, so if you have a National Parks Passport, bring it along so you can collect your stamp.
 We spent about three hours at the Waco Mammoth National Monument and honestly, we could have stayed longer.
-We had to pry our kids out of the dig pit as it was.
+We had to pry our kids out of the dig pit.

 The Waco Mammoth National Monument is an active dig site, so you never know quite what you’re going to see.
 The back story: a herd of Chilean mammoths (kind of like a warm-weather and larger version of the woolly mammoth) died in this area in what is presumed to be a flood.
 Their fossils are still being uncovered, along with some other surprises, such as fossil remains of other mammals that lived during this period.

 Waco is a short drive from Austin, the state capital.
 Here’s how to spend three days in Austin.

 3. Texas Sports Hall of Fame

 The Texas Sports Hall of Fame is open Monday through Saturday from 9 to 5.
 There’s an admission fee, but active military members get in free.

 TravelingMom Tip: The Waco area is close enough to both San Antonio and Killeen to have a substantial military connection in the community.
-So if you’re a military family, ask about military discounts if that applies to you.
+So if you’re a military family, ask about military discounts any place you go in Waco.

 4. Mayborn Museum

 The Mayborn Museum Complex is also located at Baylor University.
-Here you will find hands-on discovery rooms, interactive natural science and cultural history galleries, including outdoor exhibits.
-There are also traveling exhibits, so check the website to see what’s currently offered.
+Here you will find hands-on discovery rooms, interactive natural science and cultural history galleries and outdoor exhibits.
+There are also traveling exhibits, so check the website to see what will be offered during your visit.

-If your kids complete the Junior Ranger Program at the Waco Mammoth National Monument, they’ll get free admission to the Mayborn.
+If your kids complete the Junior Ranger Program at the Waco Mammoth National Monument (see #2), they’ll get free admission to the Mayborn.
 There is also a Mammoth exhibit at the Mayborn that ties into what your kids (and you!) learned at the Waco Mammoth National Monument.